mikolak-net/bomba/README.md

 Semantics
 ------------
 Semantics depend on the solver used.
-The current reference implementation, `org.schodoLog.proto.NaiveSolver`, uses standard disjunctive ground semantics, with the Ferraris and Lifschitz resolution variant for strong negation.
+The current reference implementation, `org.schodoLog.proto.NaiveSolver`, uses standard disjunctive semantics, with the Ferraris and Lifschitz resolution variant for strong negation.
 To generate all answer sets, use:

 	NaiveSolver(Program(...))